mspinelli/zramctl-meminfo/README.md

 # zramctl-meminfo

 Short and simple bash script displaying memory usage stats for ZRAM on Ubuntu.
-It wraps calls to Ubuntu's `zramctl` and the kernel's `\proc\meminfo`to display the following:
+It wraps calls to Ubuntu's `zramctl` and the kernel's `/proc/meminfo`to display the following:

 ```
 RAM Addressable      15.4G